JeonghakHeo/DevConnector-theme/README.md

 # DevConnector-theme
-A theme built with SCSS for DevConnector app
+A theme built with Sass (.scss) for DevConnector app